Following is a brief biography of my wine and beer making adventures

 I made my first batch of wine in 1981, using a recipe for rhubarb wine that was in the local newspaper, using bread yeast and an expended beer ball as a fermenter.
 At the time I was very proud.
 In hindsight, it was far from the best wine, but it got me started on this path.

 Over the next few years I continued making fruit wines, things that were inexpensive.
 In 1984 I saw an ad for The Winery, a supply shop in Rome NY.
 I purchased a book on wine making and wine yeast, and learned a lot from the owner.

 I continued making wine while in college, using materials such as Welches frozen grape juice concentrate (which is surprisingly drinkable).
 Post-college, I lived in Rome NY, migrated into grape wines, and eventually became a partner in The Winery, a local home brew store.

 Marriage and moving halted my wine making for a number of years, but I got back into production with a bushel of Muscadine grapes purchased at the Raleigh Farmer’s market.
-I experimented with North Carolina grapes and was very disappointed, so I started making kit wines, which I have done the last 20 years.
+I experimented with North Carolina grapes and was very disappointed, so I started making kit wines, which I did for 20 years.

 In 2019 I connected with a group that bulk purchases west coast USA grapes, and I made wine from fresh grapes for the first time in 20 years!
 I also bought my first barrel, a used 54 liter French oak barrel.

 This site lists all the records I have — I was fairly good at keeping records, although I have gaps.

 In addition, I’ve written articles, including a white paper on sweetening wine, which are published here.

 I am typically a red wine drinker, although I enjoy white and fruit wines.